 How can farmers check the application status and Beneficiary list (Block, Panchayat, Village, Jila wise list)

-Not that the scheme has been implemented, and the portal is up and running, Odisha government has declared that the final beneficiary list is ready.
-The list has been uploaded by the authority on the authorized website of KALIA scheme.
+Not that the scheme has been implemented, and the portal is up and running, the Odisha government has declared that the final beneficiary list is ready.
+The list has been uploaded by the authority on the authorized website of the KALIA scheme.
 Individuals, who have already applied for the project, can search for their names in the final beneficiary list that is available on the portal.

 - Interested and eligible applicants can access the final beneficiary list of KALIA Scheme by logging on the official portal.

 - On the homepage, applicants will see an option that is marked as “Beneficiary List.”